cba85/woocommerce-mondialrelay-demo/README.md

 ## About

-You can use it to test the [WooCommerce Mondial Relay plugin](https://www.mondialrelay-woocommerce.com) in a standardized configuration.
+This is the source code of WooCommerce Mondial Relay demo website.

-- More informations about WooCommerce Mondial Relay plugin : https://www.mondialrelay-woocommerce.com/
+You can use this project to test the [WooCommerce Mondial Relay plugin](https://www.mondialrelay-woocommerce.com) in a "standardized" configuration.

-- WooCommerce Mondial Relay plugin documentation (in French only) : https://docs.mondialrelay-woocommerce.com/
+More informations about WooCommerce Mondial Relay plugin : https://www.mondialrelay-woocommerce.com/

 ### Bedrock